-With it being Hong Kong handover anniversary weekend, we sought out Mr Bull – AKA DJ EL Toro – for some tales...
+With it being Hong Kong handover anniversary weekend, and Mr Bull – AKA DJ EL Toro – playing Dada this evening, we sought out the legend for some tales...

 2. Grace Jones & Boy George DJ Booth Drama

 "Grace Jones had done an amazing set with two encores.
 However, she had spent quite some time changing into this amazing final encore outfit, and by the time she reappeared on stage in her finery, Boy George had decided it was his turn on the decks, and had started his set.

 "At this time Grace was married to this Turkish guy called Atila Altaunbay – so Grace asked Atila to... not exactly threaten Boy George, but ask him to hold back on his set.
 But Boy George was not having it.